yeoman/yeoman.io/app/authoring/composability.md

 ## `generator.composeWith()`

-The `composeWith` method allows the generator to run side-by-side with another generator.
+The `composeWith` method allows the generator to run side-by-side with another generator (or subgenerator).
 That way it can use features from the other generator instead of having to do it all by itself.

+When composing, don't forget about [the running context and the run loop](/authoring/running-context.html).
+On a given priority group execution, all composed generators will execute functions in that group.
+Afterwards, this will repeat for the next group.
+Execution between the generators is the same order as `composeWith` was called, see [execution example](#order).

 ### API

 `composeWith` takes three parameters.

  1. `namespace` - A String declaring the namespace of the generator to compose with.
 The default matches generators installed on the end user's system.
 Use [`peerDependencies`](https://nodejs.org/en/blog/npm/peer-dependencies/) to install needed generators with this one.
- 1. `options` - An Object containing an `options` object and/or an `args` array.
+ 2. `options` - An Object containing an `options` object and/or an `args` array.
 The called generator will receive these when it runs.
- 1. `settings` - An Object used to declare composition settings.
+ 3. `settings` - An Object used to declare composition settings.
 The generator uses these when determining how to run other generators.
     * `settings.local` - A String that defines a path to the requested generator.
 This allows the use of sub-generators.
 It also allows the use of a specific version of a generator.
 To do so, declare it in the [`dependencies` section inside `package.json`](https://docs.npmjs.com/files/package.json#dependencies).
 Then reference the path to that generator, usually `node_modules/generator-name`.
     * `settings.link` - A String that is either `weak` (default), or `strong`.